13 Best Employee Onboarding Software Tools in 2026

 - Device retrieval and recycling services

-Employee Onboarding Benefit: Remote hires receive fully configured laptops with apps pre-installed—they're productive on day one instead of waiting weeks for equipment.
+Employee Onboarding Benefit: Remote hires receive fully configured laptops with apps pre-installed.
+They're productive on day one instead of waiting weeks for equipment.

 Drawbacks: Focuses solely on hardware logistics, so you'll need separate HR onboarding software.
 Pricing adds up for high-volume global deployments.